kjantzer/bui/README.md

 - 🔗 Extensible and interoperable with other frameworks
 - ⚓️ URL route management

-> NOTE: Upgrading to [Lit 2.0](https://lit.dev/) is on the horizon, but not ready yet.

 ## ℹ️ Overview

-The stable release of v1 [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) with the addition of [lit-html](https://lit-html.polymer-project.org) and [lit-element](https://lit-element.polymer-project.org) make for an incredible framework for writing user interface components.
+The stable release of v1 [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) with the addition of [lit](https://lit.dev) make for an incredible framework for writing user interface components.

 Shadow DOM, CSS [custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties), and css ["parts"](https://developer.mozilla.org/en-US/docs/Web/CSS/::part) makes encapsulation easy yet still customizable.

 **BUI is a library** of low level custom elements, full featured "presenters", useful utility functions, application router, code extension "helpers", node.js server classes (for creating RESTful APIs), and more.

-Import and use a select few components or use most of it to create a full featured application.
+**Import and use a select few components or use most of it to create a full featured application.**

-The [demo/documention](http://bui.js.org/) is an example of what can be built with BUI and a good resource for reading more about what the library offers.
+⭐️ The [demo/documention](http://bui.js.org/) is an example of what can be built with BUI and a good resource for reading more about what the library offers.

 ## ⬇️ Installation
 BUI is actively developed on a daily basis by [Blackstone Publishing](https://www.blackstonepublishing.com).
 It is used in multiple internal application production environments.
-New features, changes, and bug fixes occur weekly.
+New features, changes, and bug fixes occur weekly - however, it may be slower to reach this public repo.

 Although BUI is available as an [npm package](https://www.npmjs.com/package/blackstone-ui), the library is updated too frequently to publish consistent versions.